Album cover, Harmonia Mundi, 2019

 The performance runs approximately 65–70 minutes without intermission.

-Historic Alna is honored to host the Boston Camerata for this performance — the same program they will present days later at Tanglewood's Seiji Ozawa Hall on July 16.
+Historic Alna is honored to host The Boston Camerata for this performance — the same program they will present days later at Tanglewood's Seiji Ozawa Hall on July 16.

 The Alna Meetinghouse is a 1789 historic building with features typical of its era — steps at the entrance, fixed pew seating, and narrow aisles — and is not fully wheelchair accessible.
 Visitors with specific accessibility needs are encouraged to contact us in advance at historicalna@gmail.com so we can discuss any accommodations.